alanwatsonforster/glass/documentation/Manual.md

 The commands end by drawing the map.
 It will probably appear quite small in your browser, but if you click on it it will be displayed at full size.

 Now you need to add aircraft.
-Between "startsetup" and "endsetup" add lines like these:
+Between "startgamesetup" and "endgamesetup" add lines like these:

     A1 = aircraft("A1", "AF", "F-80C", "3211"", "N", 30, 4.5, "CL")